m2c2-project/m2c2kit/website/docs/tips/child-already-exists.md

 ## Solution

 The solution is to remove the circle from its parent before adding it to a new parent.
-Parent entities have three functions[^1] to remove children:
+Parent nodes have three functions[^1] to remove children:

-- `removeChild(child: Entity)` - remove the specified child.
+- `removeChild(child: M2Node)` - remove the specified child.
-- `removeChildren(children: Entity[])` - remove the specified children.
+- `removeChildren(children: M2Node[])` - remove the specified children.
 - `removeAllChildren()` - remove all children.

 In our example, the circle could either be a child of `rectangle1` or `rectangle2`.
 Rather than checking which rectangle the circle is a child of, we can remove all children (which will include the circle) from both rectangles.
 Then we can add the circle to the new rectangle: